BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 - Funds received by the person from the business entity exceed ten percent of the person's gross income for the previous year.

 "Business entity" means a sole proprietorship, partnership, firm, corporation, holding company, joint-stock company, receivership, trust, or any other entity recognized by law.
 Local Gov't Code 171.001(2)

 A person has a substantial interest in real property if the interest is an equitable or legal ownership with a fair market value of $2,500 or more.
 Local Gov't Code 171.002

 A local public official is considered to have a substantial interest under Local Government Code 171.002 if a person related in the first degree by consanguinity or affinity, as determined under Government Code Chapter 573, Subchapter B [see DBE], has a substantial interest under that section.
 Local Gov't Code 171.002(c)

 Separate Vote on Budget

-A board shall take a separate vote on any budget item specifically dedicated to a contract with a business entity in which a trustee has a substantial interest.
-The affected trustee shall not participate in that separate vote, but may vote on a final budget if he or she filed the affidavit and the matter in which he or she is concerned has been resolved.
+The board shall take a separate vote on any budget item specifically dedicated to a contract with a business entity in which a trustee has a substantial interest.
+Except as provided at Abstention Exception above, the affected trustee may not participate in that separate vote.
+The trustee may vote on a final budget if the trustee has complied with Local Government Chapter 171 and the matter in which the trustee is concerned has been resolved.
 Local Gov't Code 171.005